immerse-ucsb/immerse-ucsb.github.io/in-person-training.md

 * [Readings](https://ucsb.box.com/s/37y6v33fu4whc39fuuky979guixs8obu)

 * [Travel Reimbursement](https://immerse-ucsb.github.io/KNIES June 23 Visitors Travel Reimbursement Worksheet.pdf).
-Please fill out and send to education-immerse@ucsb.edu.
+Please fill this form out and send to education-immerse@ucsb.edu.
+Also email us a PDF of the receipt for your travel.
+You will reimbursed for up to $500.

 ------------------------------------------------------------------------